Jake LaTurner: Early life and education

 LaTurner was born and raised in Galena, Kansas.
 He graduated from Galena High School and enrolled at Pittsburg State University, where he earned his undergraduate degree in political science.
-LaTurner worked for former Kansas Treasurer and Congresswoman Lynn Jenkins during his time in college in her Pittsburg district office.
+LaTurner worked for former Kansas treasurer and congresswoman Lynn Jenkins during his time in college in her Pittsburg district office.
+According to Rep. Henry Cuellar, he is enrolled alongside him in the master's in defense and strategic studies program at Naval War College (as of 2023).

 Kansas Senate

-After losing the 2008 District 13 primary election to Republican Senator Bob Marshall, he defeated Marshall in a 2012 rematch.
+After losing the 2008 District 13 primary election to Republican senator Bob Marshall, he defeated Marshall in a 2012 rematch.
 At age 24, he became the youngest member of the Kansas Senate.
 As a senator, LaTurner drafted legislation that would impose term limits on state legislators, reform the process for requesting public records, and combat potential nepotism.
-He faced opposition on these issues, including from Speaker of the Kansas House of Representatives Ray Merrick, a Republican, and Senate Democratic Leader Anthony Hensley.
+He faced opposition on these issues, including from Speaker of the Kansas House of Representatives Ray Merrick, a Republican, and Senate Democratic leader Anthony Hensley.

 In February 2015, LaTurner was the lead sponsor of legislation allowing Kansas adults to carry firearms without a concealed carry permit.
 In 2016, he authored a bill limiting property tax increases.